BioHPC/MegaD/README.md

 #### Threshold ####
 This field is getting a floating number to remove profiles and their abundances below the threshold value.
 Default value is **0**.
+Increasing this threshold can increase prediction accuracy by filtering out irrelevant taxonomies.

 #### Normalization ####
 There is a choice for normalizing the data.
 Normalization is achieved using the cumulative sum scaling (CSS) method.

+#### Gridsearch ####
+This option repeatedly trains models using different parameters each time in order to determine the parameters that provide the highest prediction accuracy for each dataset.
+The grid search will stop once the number of runs without an accuracy improvement matches the value of the **Early stop** parameter.

+#### Early Stop ####
+Early stop defines how many epochs without improvement will occur before the gridsearch is stopped and a trained model is returned.

+#### Dropout Rate ####
+Drop out is the random resetting of weights during training, which can aid in reducing overfitting of the neural network.

+#### Learning Rate ####
+This parameter sets the learning rate to be used during the training process.

+#### Epochs ####
+This parameter defines how many training cycles are completed dueing the training process.